CANDU reactor: Economics

 When first introduced, CANDUs offered much better capacity factor (ratio of power generated to what would be generated by running at full power, 100% of the time) than LWRs of a similar generation.
 The light-water designs spent, on average, about half the time being refueled or maintained.
 Since the 1980s, dramatic improvements in LWR outage management have narrowed the gap, with several units achieving capacity factors ~90% and higher, with an overall US fleet performance of 92% in 2010.
 The latest-generation CANDU 6 reactors have an 88–90% CF, but overall performance is dominated by the older Canadian units with CFs on the order of 80%.

 Refurbished units had historically demonstrated poor performance, on the order of 65%.

-This has since improved with the return of Bruce units A1 and A2 to operation, which have post-refurbishment (2013+) capacity factors of 90.78% and 90.38%, respectively.
+This has since improved with the return of Bruce A units 1 and 2 to operation, which have post-refurbishment (2013+) capacity factors of 90.78% and 90.38%, respectively.

 Some CANDU plants suffered from cost overruns during construction, often from external factors such as government action.
 For instance, imposed construction delays led to roughly a doubling of the cost of the Darlington Nuclear Generating Station near Toronto, Ontario.
 Technical problems and redesigns added about another billion to the resulting $14.4 billion price.
 In 2002 two CANDU 6 reactors at Qinshan in China were completed on-schedule and on-budget, an achievement attributed to tight control over scope and schedule.

 Pickering Nuclear Generating Station The station consists of four operating and four shut down CANDU reactors housed in domed containment buildings.
 The cylindrical Vacuum Building is an additional safety system where steam is condensed in the event of a major leak.